 Goleman, in his sequel book “Working With Emotional Intelligence” restates that IQ does not determine career success, but EQ does.

-Travis Bradberry in his book “Emotional Intelligence 2.0” and in this Forbes article says that EQ predicts salary, and that “one-point increase in EQ leads to an increase of 1.300 dollars of annual salary” (which doesn’t make much sense by the way, because it cannot be a linear progression to infinity).
+Travis Bradberry in his book “Emotional Intelligence 2.0” and in this Forbes article says that EQ predicts salary, and that a “one-point increase in EQ leads to an increase of 1.300 dollars of annual salary” (which doesn’t make sense by the way, because it cannot be a linear progression to infinity).

 But is it really true?